generalmimon/deset/README.md

  │    └── │A│                    → │A│B C D│
  └── │A B C D│                   → │A B C D│
 ```
 As you can see, function ```get_grouped_digits_options(4)``` returns 8 options.
 The diagram isn't absolutely accurate, there aren't shown the calls with the argument 0.
 It looks like that the function is called in total 8 times, but it's actually called 11 times.
-In order to not doing same work repeatedly, it uses a cache which stores final results from previous calls.
+In order not to do same work repeatedly, it uses a cache which stores final results from previous calls.
 It really doesn't matter when we work with 4 digits, but for more digits, the speed-up is considerable.

 The function returns the options sorted by amount of numbers (the "associative array" with the amount as a key and an array of options as a value).
 The option is an array, where the number a<sub>_i_</sub> at index _i_ is the number of digits of the _i_<sup>th</sup> number.
 For example, if the given digits are 1 2 3 4 5 6 7 8 and the option is ```[1, 4, 1, 2]```, the numbers which we'll be working with are ```[1, 2345, 6, 78]```.
 The function ```get_specific_grouped_digits``` takes generic options returned by ```get_grouped_digits_options``` and inserts given digits instead.
 ### Phase 2 - ``` get_binary_grouping_options(digits_options) ```